Death Grips: Style

 Death Grips' music combines a variety of styles including hip-hop, punk rock, electronic, noise, and industrial.
 Their style has been variously categorized as experimental hip-hop, rap rock, electropunk, industrial hip-hop, and punk rap.
 The group is known for Ride's aggressive rapping style, alongside their noisy and often chaotic production style and bleak and cryptic lyrics.
 They also received attention for their highly energetic physical performances and stage presence.
 Their live performances were notable for antics such as their complete absence at one of their shows, Hill drumming to the point of severe injury or performing in handcuffs, Ride's intense and chaotic stage persona, and Morin's use of live sampling alongside his improvised synthesizer flourishes and violent dancing.

 They are also notable for engaging in extended periods of live musical improvisation interwoven into their set as bridges between songs, typically performed on the fly by Morin and Hill.
 Ride has been known to adopt many different vocal styles on record and during live performances, such as shouting, screaming, spoken word-style talking, and whispering.
 Morin's unorthodox style of production and sampling and Hill's noisy, fast, and unconventional drumming styles and patterns are also distinct features of Death Grips' sound.
 The group is also notable for their distinctive and lo-fi visual style exhibited in their music videos, performances, and releases.

 In popular culture

 The band remixed two of Björk's tracks for her remix album Bastards, released in 2012.
 She then recorded original vocal samples for the band, which they used on every track of Niggas on the Moon.
 Her contribution is credited as "found object".
 The song "Birds" from Government Plates features a guitar performance by Robert Pattinson, which Hill recorded on an iPhone and sampled into the song.
 Pattinson also appeared in a 2013 viral photo with the group and Beyoncé backstage at one of her concerts.
 Guitarist Sergio Pizzorno of Kasabian cited them as an influence for the band's album 48:13.
-According to David Bowie collaborator Donny McCaslin, Bowie was inspired by Death Grips while working on his final album Blackstar.
+According to David Bowie's collaborator, Donny McCaslin, Bowie was inspired by Death Grips while working on his final album, Blackstar.